 Submit a proctor request

 After finding a proctor that works for you and meets our guidelines, complete our online request form.
 A request form should be submitted for each course that requires proctoring.
 Be sure to submit your request form at least one week prior to your exam for proctoring in domestic locations, otherwise we cannot guarantee it will be processed in time for your exam.
 For proctoring in international locations, submit your request at least two weeks prior to the exam.
 Additional approvals are required for international locations.
+Third party proctors (like Proctor U, ProctorFree) are not allowed.

 Review your proctoring approval email

 After we have reviewed and approved your request we will notify you via email.
 This normally takes about two business days.
 It is important to review the approval message you receive because it will contain a review of what you need to do to prepare for each exam.
+If your request is denied, you will need to find a new proctor and submit a new request.

 Schedule exams with your proctor